 A Baptist Health System School of Health Professions email account shall be the official means of communication with all students.
-Students are responsible for the information received and are required to monitor their email accounts on a daily basis.
+Students are responsible for checking school email daily.

 Any communications utilizing the Baptist Health System School of Health Professions student email system must conform to the Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Standards adopted by Baptist Health System and the Family Educational Rights and Privacy Act (FERPA).